Five trends to watch in China’s consumer sector

 1) E-commerce is expanding and accelerating

 The growth in e-commerce is a long term trend that has been gaining momentum for some time, and is set to continue.
-As my colleague Jose Pun wrote, the impact of the pandemic has provided a huge boost to online sales.
+The impact of the pandemic has provided a huge boost to online sales.

 The largest beneficiaries have been the segments which were previously underpenetrated by online sales; in many cases where consumers were unaccustomed to purchasing certain products online.

 This year the online ordering and delivery of fresh foods and groceries, for example, has seen a step change.
 But so too have purchases of larger home appliances such as air conditioning units, where bricks and mortar stores previously dominated.